 ScubaPro Tropic 1.5mm Dive Gloves

-- Velcro wrist seal is adjustable to ensure a snug fit.
+- Other features include reinforced fingertips for increased durability and a non-slip grip and an adjustable Velcro wrist seal to ensure a snug fit.

 Next we have a popular warm water diving glove by ScubaPro; the Tropic 1.5mm dive gloves are as durable as they are lightweight.
 Made from Neoprene X-foam, this glove is petroleum-free and made with responsible materials that protects divers and the oceans.
 Another advantage of this neoprene is that it provides added comfort and warmth.